What should I expect on my first visit?

 Is anyone too old or young to get adjusted?

 No. Anyone from newborn to 100 can and should be examined and adjusted.
 The difference is the technique and force that are used.
 Remember, pain is usually that last indicator that something is wrong.
 Children often don't have pain, but can benefit from adjustments.

 Most insurance plans cover care to some degree.
 There is so much variance between plans that each person needs to contact their insurance company to learn about the benefits.
 We provide in house billing and are here to answer any questions that you may have regarding your insurance.

 Yes you can!
 If you go to the homepage of the website click on the Make A Payment tab and enter your card information.
 Paying your bills online waive the monthly statement fees and is good for the environment!

-What makes this office different from other chiropractic offices?
+What makes this office different from other wellness offices?

 I don't have pain anymore.
 Do I still need care?

 That depends on your goals.
 If your goal is to be out of your current pain, then your goal has been reached.
 However, the absence of pain usually does not signal that you are healed.
 Chiropractic care is a process of restoring proper motion and function to the joints which in turn leads to less pain and increased overall function of the body.

 Will chiropractors work with my other doctors in my care?